Nanango: Education

 St Patrick's Primary School is a Catholic primary (Prep–6) school for boys and girls, at 16 Alfred Street.
 In 2018, the school had an enrolment of 77 students with 9 teachers (7 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

 Nanango State High School is a government secondary (7–12) school for boys and girls, at 54 Elk Street on over 35 acres of land.
 In 2018, the school had an enrolment of 522 students with 52 teachers (49 full-time equivalent) and 37 non-teaching staff (28 full-time equivalent).
 It includes a special education program.

 Facilities

 Nanango Police Station is at 34 Henry Street.

 Nanango Fire Station is at 14 Alfred Street.

 Nanango SES Facility is at 29 Grey Street.

 Nanango Hospital is a public hospital at 135 Brisbane Street.
 It has a heliport.

 Nanango Ambulance Station is at 95 Drayton Street.

 Nanango Cemetery is at 53 Applin Street West.

 Nanango Aerodrome is in Racecourse Road.

 Amenities

-Nanango also has a vigorous cultural and sporting life and is host to several potteries, an art gallery and many craft outlets.
-The town also has many clubs and a range of sporting facilities, including RSL, cycling, darts, golf, lawn bowling and archery clubs.
-There are 13 well-maintained parklands in the Shire which naturalists believe are home to 250 different bird species.

 Nanango Golf Club has a 18-hole golf course on Millis Way.

 The South Burnett Regional Council operates a library in Nanango at 48 Drayton Street.

 The Nanango branch of the Queensland Country Women's Association meets at its hall at 59 Fitzroy Street.

 The Nanango Baptist Community Church is at 37 Mount Stanley Road.

 Nanango Wesleyan Methodist Church is at 55 Cairns Street.
 It is part of the Wesleyan Methodist Church of Australia.

 There are a number of parks in the area: